Fel-ly/100-days-of-code/log3.md

 ## Day 3: March 14, 2024

 **Today's Progress**: Almost done with the financial management system project.
-Got to lear how to add an external library and implement it in my project.
+Got to learn how to add an external library and implement it in my project.

 __Thoughts__: The system looks okay and works fine, but I feel like I could do some modifications to make the look and feel better.